MD Program

 • Transition to Medical School

-• Medical Humanities
+• Foundations of Health Humanities

 • Foundations of Patient-Centered Care

-• Middle of July through February, with breaks
+• Mid-July through mid-June, with breaks

 • Host Defense/Host Response

-• Mid-September to Mid-November
+• Mid-September to early November

 • The Host Defense/Host Response (HDHR) course addresses how the body maintains wellness and responds to threats.
 The primary learning goals focus on concepts in microbiology and infectious disease, immunology and oncology.
 This eight-week integrated course spans September to November of the Phase I first year.
 Problem-based learning (PBL) serves as the course’s backbone, complemented by large-group interactive sessions, patient encounters and clinical reasoning sessions.
 There are also opportunities to integrate Health Systems Science, Health Humanities and frontiers of inquiry to add perspective and depth to the learning experience.

-• Form and Function
+• Observation and Interpretation

-• CardioRespiratory Medicine and Anatomy
+• Cardiovascular Medicine and Respiratory Medicine

 • Renal Medicine

-• The course provides an introduction to the physiology, anatomy, pharmacology, microbiology, and pathology of the kidneys and urinary tract.
+• The course provides an introduction to the physiology, anatomy, pharmacology, microbiology and pathology of the kidneys and urinary tract.
 Topics include the relationship between structure and function of urinary system; fluid, electrolyte and acid/base homeostasis in health and disease; etiology and manifestations of common diseases of the kidneys; and cellular processes that mediate the actions of pharmacological agents active in the urinary system.

 • Objective Structured Clinical Examination (OSCE)